 - 1. Violation of the Santa Fe College Student Conduct Code. - 2.
 Violations of rules and regulations of the Program or the student's assigned clinical education site. - 3.
 Receiving a grade lower than a "C" in a professional didactic or clinical course. - 4.
 Violation of the attendance policy. - 5.
 Unprofessional or unethical conduct in the clinical setting, such as sleeping on a scheduled clinical education assignment, exhibiting disrespectful behavior to patients or hospital staff. - 6.
 Behavior that compromises patient safety. - 7.
 Dismissal from a clinical assignment by a preceptor or hospital employee for violations of hospital or departmental regulations or procedures, student actions are affecting workflow in the department or aberrant behavior that is offensive to department personnel. - 8.
 Two incidents of "no show, no call" to a clinical assignment will result in dismissal from the program. - 9.
 Repeated incidents of unacceptable or uncorrected behavior and/or evidence of insufficient critical thinking for clinical competence or clinical judgment. - 10.
-Falsifying time records of clinical attendance and/or clinical case logs. - 11.
+Falsifying documents. - 11.
 Violation of HIPAA regarding patient privileged information. - 12.
 Copying or manipulating assessment material in any way at any time.
+Use of white out is prohibited.
+If a document needs to be edited, a strikethrough of the word or line item should be completed with the date, additional signatures (if previously signed) and the reason for the error.